jmcantrell/arch-bootstrap/README.md

 After powering off the live system, the new system will be booted.

-To test the default settings (only the installation disk set):
+To test the default settings:

     ./scripts/test /path/to/archlinux.iso

-To test out certain settings, export them before running the script:
+The virtual machine can be configured as you would expect:

     export BOOTSTRAP_TIMEZONE=America/Chicago
     export BOOTSTRAP_ADMIN_LOGIN=frank